funnyzak/next-starter/README.md

 - With TypeScript for type checking;
 - With ESLint and Prettier for code linting;
 - With Lint Staged and Husky for pre-commit linting;
+- Add rate limit for API;
+- Create with t3-cli;
+- With Next-auth for authentication;

 ## Getting Started